KunalKumarPrasad/pokemon-explorer/README.md

 1. Installation

-- Clone the repository using git clone command from github
+- Dwnload zip file from github and unzip it
 - cd pokemon-explorer

 - Install dependencies for both frontend and backend: